Brahma Chicken: Eggs, Height, Size and Raising Tips

 Personality and Temperament

-In one word, the Brahma can be described as calm.
-These birds are easy keepers who seem to enjoy interacting with people, and many owners even describe them as being huggable.
-Especially if you raise your flock from the time they’re chicks, Brahmas are likely to be interested in people, and they’re easy to handle.
+In one word, the Brahma breed is often calm.
+These birds are easy keepers who enjoy interacting with people; many owners even describe them as huggable.
+Significantly if you raise your flock from when they’re chicks, Brahmas are likely to be interested in people, and they’re easy to handle.

 Any chicken keeper knows that even small flocks can be filled with drama–some of the more active breeds tend to pick fights and reinforce their pecking order, sometimes with bloody results.
-However, Brahmas are very tolerant of other birds, even those of different breeds.
+However, Brahmas tolerate other birds, even those of different breeds.

-In fact, they’re so peaceful that you can often keep multiple Brahma roosters in the same flock without incident.
-These are also birds who tolerate confinement fairly well–they aren’t as active as many breeds, and they can be contained with fairly short fences.
+They’re so peaceful that you can often keep multiple Brahma roosters in the same flock without incident.
+These birds also tolerate confinement reasonably well–they aren’t as active as many breeds, and they can be contained with relatively short fences.
 Of course, some of this is due to their size.

 While they are muscular birds, their sheer weight makes it difficult for them to fly, and their quiet nature usually means they’re content to meander around a fenced yard.